Skip to content

 You'll see this claim a lot.
 The most-cited example is a 2021 pilot randomized trial of an 8-week diet-and-lifestyle program that reported a roughly 3-year reduction in Horvath clock age versus controls11.
 It's a real, peer-reviewed result — and it's also exactly the kind of study to read carefully:

-- It was **small and short** (a few dozen men, 8 weeks) — a pilot, by the authors' own framing. - It used a **first-generation clock** (Horvath), which the reliability literature flags as among the noisiest9. - It measured a **change in a biomarker**, not a change in any health outcome.
+• It measured a change in a biomarker, not a change in any health outcome.
 No one lived longer in 8 weeks; the clock simply read lower.

 A reduction in a noisy first-generation clock over 8 weeks in a small pilot is hypothesis-generating, not proof that the participants aged backward.
 Treat every "we reversed your epigenetic age" claim — especially from a company selling the supplement and the test together — as marketing until a large, well-controlled trial using reliable clocks and hard endpoints replicates it.
+The viral "8 years younger" supplement claim is a textbook case of exactly this trap — we dissect how a placebo-free, manufacturer-linked study used an unvalidated clock to sell it in alpha-ketoglutarate (Rejuvant): does the "8 years younger" claim hold up?.
+The same caution applies to the "about 2.5 years younger" biological-age headline behind the fasting-mimicking diet (ProLon), which rests on aging-clock surrogates and company-affiliated research.

 So should you buy one?